 If you’re thinking about starting your own eBay store, there are a few things you should keep in mind before launching your business.
 Here is a checklist of the essentials to get started.

 Step 1: Write your Business Plan

-After coming up with the idea, the next step in starting your eBay business should be to write a business plan.
+After coming up with the idea, the next step in starting your eBay shop should be to write a business plan.
 The business plan will make you focus on some important aspects of the business, such as who your customers are, how you plan to reach them, projecting sales and expenses, your value proposition to use for marketing, and more.
 You’ll also need to do some research to calculate precisely what your start-up expenses will be and what your ongoing expenses will be.